JAndrassy/WiFiEspAT/README.md

 ## Limitations

 The new passive receive mode of the AT firmware is not supported for UDP and secure connection (SSL) yet.
-For this reason UDP received message size is limited to configured buffer size and secure connection (SSL, https) is not supported.
-You can use the older WiFiEsp library for https.
+For this reason UDP received message size is limited to configured buffer size and secure connection (SSL, https) is not supported with standard AT firmware.

 The AT firmware is limited to one TCP server.
 The AT LoBo customized firmware adds 3 more TCP servers, but without the support for the passive receive mode.
 So this library can't use them.